physiodatatoolbox/docs/docs/user-guide/file-converter.md

 <!-- TODO: Assess below.
 Consider adding information about conversion to mm. -->

-When collecting pupil size with an EyeLink eye tracker, the use of a head stabilizer (chinrest) is required and it is advised to keep the camera distance fixed for all participants.
+When collecting pupil size with an EyeLink eye tracker, the use of a head stabilizer (chinrest) is required unless a tracking sticker is used.
+Additionally, it is advised to keep the camera distance fixed for all participants.
 Also, make sure that the AREA or DIAMETER setting in the EyeLink recording software is consistent for all participants.
-For more information on collecting pupil size with EyeLink, see [Recording and Analyzing Pupil Data (Pupillometry)](https://www.sr-support.com/showthread.php?tid=41&pid=40#pid40) on the SR Research Support Forum (note that you need to log-in or register to be able to view the thread).
+For more information on collecting pupil size with EyeLink, see [Recording and Analyzing Pupil Data (Pupillometry)](https://www.sr-support.com/showthread.php?tid=41&pid=40#pid40).

 ## Analysis Tips ##
 The Pupil Diameter module expects the pupil diameter to be in mm.
 This is not the case for EyeLink data, where pupil diameter is reported in arbitrary pixels.
 Therefore, the module's gain or detection and rejection criteria will need to be modified.